Journal Special Issue

 Immigration and the immigrant experience are inextricably tied to the past, present, and future of the United States.
 Native Peoples, established U.S. residents and citizens, and newcomers all are part of the celebrated and controversial stories that shape “the story of U.S.” However, much is said about immigrants, without truly incorporating their own stories and contributions into the narrative; a narrative, we believe, that has the potential to inform and inspire community change and scholarship.

-• As of July 23, 2024, the following articles have been accepted for inclusion in this special issue (and more will continue to be added to this list as they complete their journey through the journal's production process ahead of the official publication date of this special issue in Fall/Winter 2024):
+As of October 7, 2024, the following articles have been accepted for inclusion in this special issue (and more will continue to be added to this list as they complete their journey through the journal's production process ahead of the official publication date of this special issue in Fall/Winter 2024):

 Research Articles